NikolaBlagojevic/pyrecodes_hospitals/README.md

 ## Acknowledgments

-Thank ETH4D.
+TODO: Thank ETH4D.
 Other people from ETH, ICRC Beirut and ICRC HQ.